Search

 About Rachel Libeskind

 Rachel Libeskind is an artist, performer, thinker and creative director based in New York City and Berlin, Germany.
-Her practice is developed through building mischievous strategies to engage with images, archives and histories.
-She is collecting, intervening, manipulating, juxtaposing, undermining and reconstructing absurd visual narratives of being in an unhinged modernity.
+Her practice is developed through building mischievous strategies to engage with images, archives, and histories.
+She is collecting, intervening, manipulating, juxtaposing, undermining and reconstructing visual narratives within an often-overstimulating and sometimes chaotic time in history.
 Libeskind’s work and performances have been featured widely internationally at notable institutions such as The Jule Collins Smith Museum of Fine Art, Auburn University, Alabama; Center for Jewish History, New York; Watermill Center, Long Island; Pioneer Works, Brooklyn; Bombay Beach Biennale; Künstler Bethanien Haus in Berlin, Germany; ZKM | Center for Art and Media, Karlsruhe, Germany; Alabama Contemporary Art Center, Mobile; Baker Museum, Naples, Florida; Carpenter Center at Harvard University, Cambridge; and National Media Arts Festival of Lithuania, Vilnius.
 She has been awarded residencies and fellowships at Hawaii Institute of Marine Biology, Kaneohe; The Watermill Center, Long Island; Long Road Projects, Jacksonville; and in 2023 her work was featured was included in Phaidon Press’s book Vitamin C+: Collage in Contemporary Art.

 A grayscale photo of a crowd and industrial buildings is overlaid with a vivid orange and yellow silhouette of a horse and rider, with bold black polka dots and abstract bars crossing the image.